What is crabs?

 How long do I have to wait to get tested for crabs?

 See a doctor or other healthcare professional once you start to show symptoms of crabs.
-We also suggest that you see a doctor if a partner tells you that they have it, even if you don't know symptoms.
+We also suggest that you see a doctor if a partner tells you that they have it, even if you don't have symptoms.

 How do you test for crabs?